bdager/pftracker/README.md

 classifier. dlib package could be hard to install because it requires cmake and other C++ tools dependent on the operation system.
 The only version of dlib that has been previously compiled to a Built Distribution (.whl file), is for Python 3.6 on Windows 10.
-So, I strongly recommend to install a virtual environment with this characteristics if you want to avoid the hard dlib installation.
+So, it is strongly recommend to install a virtual environment with this characteristics if you want to avoid the hard dlib installation.

 **Via Github**